 Support for those who can’t return to archery yet

 For those members who are unable to shoot, you can still keep fit and learn so that you are ready for getting back to the range.
-Archery GB has been running a webinar series of lockdown learning with something for everyone – https://www.archerygb.org/clubs-facilities-development/clubs/club-resources/club-training-programme/
+Archery GB has been running a webinar series of lockdown learning with something for everyone.

-We will also run Mobility Monday and Workout Wednesday sessions on our Facebook page and YouTube channel so you can keep up your bow training and fitness from your home or garden.
+We have also been running Mobility Monday and Workout Wednesday sessions on our Facebook page and YouTube channel so you can keep up your bow training and fitness from your home or garden.

 Don’t forget that coaches, judges and ontarget clubs have access to Learning Curve – our online community that has a growing collection of videos, articles, micro-learning courses, and resources on a variety of topics that matter to you.
 The platform also gives you the opportunity to have friendly and constructive discussions with AGB staff and each other.

-Thank you for all your support from everyone at Archery GB.
+Thank you for all of your support from everyone at Archery GB.